dwafotapa/Carsales/README.md

 ### SQLite

-Carsales uses an [SQLite](https://www.sqlite.org/) database that lives here: `bin/Debug/netcoreapp1.1/Carsales.db`.
+Carsales uses an [SQLite](https://www.sqlite.org/) database that lives in `bin/Debug/netcoreapp1.1/Carsales.db`.

 Click [here](https://www.sqlite.org/download.html) if you need to install SQLite on your operating system.